bjornmeansbear/WhatIsSustainability/README.md

 Equity over time.
 Think of it as extending the golden rule through time… Do unto future generations as you would have them do unto you.
 (Robert Gilman, context institute)

 Living and working together for a common good.
-(Japanese principle of “Kyosei”)
+(Japanese principle of “Kyosei”).

-Don’t eat your seed corn (farmer colloquialism)
+Don’t eat your seed corn (farmer colloquialism).

-Waste = Food (Cradle to Cradle/McDonough & Braungart)
+Waste = Food (Cradle to Cradle/McDonough & Braungart).

 Improving the quality of human life while living within the carrying capacity of life’s supporting systems (? attribute missing in my notes ?)\

-Understanding the interconnections among economy, society, and environment (Everything is connected)
+Understanding the interconnections among economy, society, and environment (Everything is connected).

-It’s all the Blanket (I Heart Huckabees)
+It’s all the Blanket (I Heart Huckabees).

-Living within limits
+Living within limits.

-the Welfare of All Life (Massive Change/Bruce Mau)
+the Welfare of All Life (Massive Change/Bruce Mau).

-All life should have the opportunity to Flourish (John Ehrenfeld)
+All life should have the opportunity to Flourish (John Ehrenfeld).

-These definitions deal with ethics and foresight… and understanding that everything is connected
+These definitions deal with ethics and foresight… and understanding that everything is connected.

 Sustainable design is design that factors in these ideas.
 Good Morality; Good Foresight; Good Accounting for Interconnected systems… Design that accounts for people in the present AND in the future.

-Restorative; Preventative; Adaptive; Resilience
+Restorative; Preventative; Adaptive; Resilience.

 Design that leaves the world better than we found it.

 Affluence without guilt; not sacrifice and restriction.
-(Alex Steffen, founder of WorldChanging)
+(Alex Steffen, founder of WorldChanging).

 ### EVERYTHING IS CONNECTED
 This is the key aphorism to walk away with.
 Each choice; each action is tied to so many others… And a “human” choice cannot be separated from societal or environmental ones.
-Every choice/action has impact everywhere
+Every choice/action has impact everywhere.

 [Nested diagrams?]

 ## What is Sustainable Design???

 Green Graphic Design is about using the power of design to shift the status quo toward sustainable solutions (wait, but what does sustainable mean here???)
-(Brian Dougherty, _Green Graphic Design_)
+(Brian Dougherty, _Green Graphic Design_).

 Most designers are in the representation business, so their first response has been to design a poster about sustainability.
 But the transition to sustainability is not about messages, it is about activity (action?)
-(John Thackara) [well, aren’t messages/communication necessary for action/activity???]
+(John Thackara) [well, aren’t messages/communication necessary for action/activity???].

 No one wakes up with the goal of destroying the planet each morning.
 Yet, each day our collective choices do just that.